jlobatop/GA-CFD-MO/README.rst

 The `Joukowsky transform <https://en.wikipedia.org/wiki/Joukowsky_transform>`_ has been coded in a detailed notebook for a circle defined with three parameters (position of the center and `variable radius <https://github.com/jlobatop/GA-CFD-MO/blob/master/airfoil-parametrization/joukowsky/Joukowsky_variableR.ipynb>`_) and a circle defined only with the center (having a `fixed radius <https://github.com/jlobatop/GA-CFD-MO/blob/master/airfoil-parametrization/joukowsky/Joukowsky_fixedR.ipynb>`_ so the circle always goes through points (1,0) and (-1,0), having shapes that look like airfoils).
 Joukowsky transformation with *variable radius* may create outputs like:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/airfoil-parametrization/joukowsky/variableR.png
-	:width: 500pt
+	:width: 400
 	:align: center

 whereas the transformation with *fixed radius* give two possible airfoils:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/airfoil-parametrization/joukowsky/fixedR.png
-	:width: 500pt
+	:scale: 50
 	:align: center

 These codes have also been coded to be interactive, having sliders to change the center (and the radius when it is variable).
-The two ``.py`` files in this folder are the two different cases presented and to run them just execute ``python *.py`` (tested with ``Python 3.6.1``).
+The two ``.py`` files are interactive figures with sliders and to run them just execute ``python *.py``.

 NACA4
 ------

-The notebook has coded the `equations <http://www.aerospaceweb.org/question/airfoils/q0041.shtml>`_ to compute a NACA 4-digit series airfoil, different grading tools to get points over certain range, interpolation of an airfoil (not very useful with airfoils which equation is known though) over certain points, and storage of the points in a `.csv` in a sorted way beginning from the trailing edge towards the leading edge over the upper surface and then back over the lower surface.
+The notebook has coded the required `equations <http://www.aerospaceweb.org/question/airfoils/q0041.shtml>`_ to compute a NACA 4-digit series airfoil, different grading tools to get points over certain range, interpolation of an airfoil over certain points (not very useful with airfoils whose equation is known though), and storage of the points in a `.csv` in a sorted way beginning from the trailing edge towards the leading edge over the upper surface and then back over the lower surface.

 ----------------------------------------------------------------